-I read a rather wonderful book back in the balmy long days of summer, that was not only written by a local Author but based on a local tourist spot.
+I recently read a rather wonderful book back in the long balmy days of summer that was not only written by a local author but based on a local tourist spot.
 The book was called The Cosy Canal Boat Dream by Christie Barlow.
-And it set a lovely scene, but which would win out in a battle of expectations vs. reality?
+And it set a lovely scene, so I decided to go see the setting in person.
+But which would win out in a battle of expectations vs. reality?

 The book is easy and light reading, the sort you can lose yourself in without too much effort.
-It’s a lovely story about the lives and loves of a small community who live on canal boats based in a marina.
-The location sounded idyllic and I could easily have packed up the house and bought a canal boat by the end of the book.
+It’s a lovely story about the lives and loves of a small community that lives on canal boats based in a marina.
+The location sounded idyllic, and I could easily have packed up the house and bought a canal boat by the end of the book.
 The leading lady, despite suffering heartbreak, obviously finds her Prince Charming eventually.
 And yes, I guess they all live happily ever after, bobbing about on the (ocean) wave.

 So the only way for me to see if my own cozy canal boat dream was anywhere near the real thing was to visit the place it was (allegedly) based on.
-And despite having many gloriously hot summer days to choose to go, I finally went (along with Dad and the dog, Harley) on a fresh, but sunny, Autumn day.
+And despite having many gloriously hot summer days to choose from, I finally went (along with Dad and the dog, Harley) on a fresh but sunny Autumn day.

-And there lies the problem.
-When you visit a location that you have created in your head, you expect it to look and feel a certain way.
-Now don’t get me wrong, Barton Marina is beyond gorgeous, it really is.
+When you visit a location you have created in your head; you expect it to look and feel a certain way.
+Now don’t get me wrong, Barton Marina is beyond gorgeous; it really is.
 But was it what I was expecting?
 I’m not sure.
-Maybe I should visit again and re-read the book whilst I’m there.
-If I put myself back into the book and its wonderful characters, maybe I will start to see it through the eyes of my imagination.
+Maybe I should visit again and re-read the book while I’m there.
+If I put myself back into the book, perhaps I will see it through the eyes of my imagination.
 Maybe I’ll make a date with myself and do that on a hot summer day next year… Or just maybe some things are best left to your imagination?